PyGSDR/PyGS/instruction_gs_reconstruction.md

 adjustInterval=False, checkPtAFitting=False,
 grid_x=15, grid_y=131, get_Ab=0, pressureSwitch=0, polyOrder=3, dmid=0, dAl0=0.0, dAr0=0.0)</code><br>

-The main function is the above <code>reconstruction(...)</code>, which is the only function that needs to run for GSR.
+The full function is the above <code>reconstruction(...)</code>, which is the only function that needs to run for GSR.
 The following describes each controller/parameter inside this function.
 *Additional lines might need to be added.*
 *For non-Python users, simply copy the above lines into the Python window and press enter.
 Remember to change the rootDir first.